Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 Blank lines are usually reserved for separating modules.

-The goal is not making the script pleasant to read.
+The goal is not to make the script pleasant to read.

-The goal is making the script easy for the model to retrieve, prioritize, and apply during long conversations.
+The goal is to make it easy for the model to retrieve, prioritize, and apply consistently during long conversations.

 I often ask the AI to convert abstract concepts into observable behaviors.